spcnvdr/redact/README.md

 This is intentional.

+**Utilities**

+The utils folder contains several programs that are useful for examining log files.
+To compile them just change in the utils directory and run `make` These programs show more/different information usually than their standard counterparts, e.g. who, w, etc.

 **To Do**

 - [x] Add a backup option to back up the original log files
+- [ ] Add option to only wipe entries created in the last N days
 - [ ] Add an option to allow logs to be wiped by tty